RFI

 Deadline

-Receiving the webhook
+Receive the webhook

 JSON

-Fetching the open RFI
+Fetch the open RFI

-Remember: replace YOUR_SECRET_TOKEN with your API key, in_000000000000 with your instance ID and re_000000000000 with the receiver ID from the webhook.
+Remember: replace YOUR_SECRET_TOKEN with your API key and in_000000000000 with your instance ID, and re_000000000000 with your customer ID.

 Bash